ieee-ceda-datc/datc-rdf-Metrics4ML/README.md

 Classification modifiers are optional and can either be type classification modifiers or structure classification modifiers.
 Type classification modifiers further subdivide the metric into specific sub-types to show a distribution of the metric.
 An example would be to show the breakdown of the number of instances in the design into stdcells and macros and further break down the number of stdcells into sequential or combinational.
 Structure classification modifiers,  on the other hand, provide information about a specific view of the design.
-An example would be to provide the information for a specific analysis_view or a specific clock domain for a timing metrics
+An example would be to provide the information for a specific analysis_view or a specific clock domain for timing metrics.

 Some sample metrics are shown below.